nimh-sfim/lab-docs/hpc.md

 ### Directory Permissions

 If you're collaborating with others in a directory on Biowulf, you may need to change the permissions to allow others to write or read content.
-On biowful, each file or directory is part of a group.
+On Biowulf, each file or directory is part of a group.
 That group should be `SFIM` or the name of the `/data/[group]` directory.
 New files sometimes have the group as an individual's user ID, which means others won't be able to see it. `chgrp -R SFIM directory` will change the group for `directory` and all of the files inside.
-You can then adjust group access with `chmod -R 2770 directory` The first `2` means that new files within a directory will (theoretically) inherit the same group name and permissions.
+You can then adjust group access with `chmod -R 2770 directory`.
+The first `2` means that new files within a directory will (theoretically) inherit the same group name and permissions.
 The next 3 digits define file owner, group, and world permissions.
 7 means a file is read/write/executable, 4 is read only, and 0 is no permissions.
+You can also consider adding `umask 007` to your `~/.bashrc` on Biowulf, which will allow all members of the directory's group to have write access to new subdirectories automatically.

  Here are some useful options

 ```bash
 chmod -R 2770 directory # Owner and group can read/write/execute